bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 writing bindings for Bokeh are the reference guide sections for the :ref:`bokeh.core.properties` and |bokeh.models|.

+Another ressource for working on bindings is Bokeh's :bokeh-tree:`scripts/spec.py` script.
+This Python script generates a JSON description of every model and property in Bokeh, including types, defaults, and
+:ref:`help strings <devguide_documentation_edit_properties_help>` for each.
+You
+can use this information as a basis for creating new low-level bindings or checking existing bindings for completeness, for example.

 If you would like to start working on a new binding or have a new binding added to this list, please contact the Bokeh core team through `Slack`_.